lhcee3/PDF-Asker/readme.md

 ## Usage
 -----
-To use the MultiPDF Chat App, follow these steps:
+To use the PDF-Asker Chat App, follow these steps:

 1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.